clamsproject/mmif/specifications/index.md

 }
 ```

 The two required keys are `@type` and `properties`.
 As mentioned before, the `@type` key in JSON-LD is used to define the type of data structure.
-The `properties` dictionary contains the properties defined for the annotation type in the [CLAMS Vocabulary](https://clams.ai/vocabulary/) or [LAPPS Vocabulary](http://vocab.lappsgrid.org/).
+The `properties` dictionary contains the properties defined for the annotation type in the [CLAMS Vocabulary](https://clams.ai/vocabulary/).
 Value types for properties are specified in the vocabulary and typically are strings, identifiers (referring to other annotations) and integers, or lists thereof, but can be more complex.

-We will discuss more details on annotation type vocabularies in the ["vocabulary" section](#mmif-and-the-vocabularies).
+We will discuss more details on annotation type vocabularies in the ["vocabulary" section](#mmif-and-the-vocabulary).
 {: .box-note}

 Regardless of the type, all annotations must have the `id` property.
 The `id` should have a string value that is unique relative to all annotation elements in the MMIF, and these annotations can be uniquely referred to by using these identifier.
 By convention, we use annotation identifiers prefixed with their parent_ view identifiers, separated by a colon (`:`).
 For example, if the time frame annotation above is in the `"v1"` view's annotations list, then it should be assigned with identifier `"v1:f1"`, and later can be referred to by other annotations using `"v1:f1"`.
 This is the reference implementation in the `mmif-python` Python SDK, and its purpose is to eliminate possible ambiguity.
 That said, views in the top-level `views` field and documents in the top-level `documents` field do not have the _parent_ view to prefix, hence their identifier format is much simpler.